iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_log_qgroundcontrol.rst

     QGroundControl Analyze Tools

 Initially, there may be no logs displayed.
-If so, click the "Refresh" button to display the logs available on your flight controller.
+If so, click the "Refresh" button to display the logs that are stored on the SD card in your flight controller.

 .. figure:: ../_static/tutorial_images/ifci_log/refresh_button.png
     :align: center